Episodes

 #JimmyFromNASALives #MonsterIslandFilmVault

-© 2020 Moonlighting Ninjas Media
+© 2021 Moonlighting Ninjas Media

 Bibliography/Further Reading:

-- Japanese Science Fiction, Fantasy and Horror Films: A Critical Analysis and Filmography of 103 Features Released in the United States 1950-1992 by Stuart Galbraith IV
+- Galbraith IV, Stuart.
+Japanese Science Fiction, Fantasy and Horror Films: A Critical Analysis and Filmography of 103 Features Released in the United States 1950-1992.

 Hello, kaiju lovers!

-We’d like to give a shout-out to our Patreon patrons Travis Alexander and Michael Hamilton (co-hosts of Kaiju Weekly); Danny DiManna (author/creator of the Godzilla Novelization Project); Eli Harris (elizilla13); Chris Cooke (host of One Cross Radio), and Bex from Redeemed Otaku!
+We’d like to give a shout-out to our MIFV MAX patrons Travis Alexander and Michael Hamilton (co-hosts of Kaiju Weekly); Danny DiManna (author/creator of the Godzilla Novelization Project); Eli Harris (elizilla13); Chris Cooke (host of One Cross Radio); Bex from Redeemed Otaku; and Damon Noyes!
 Thanks for your support!

-You, too, can support us on Patreon and get perks like this starting at only $3 a month!
+You, too, can join MIFV MAX on Patreon to get this and other perks starting at only $3 a month!

 This episode is approved by the Monster Island Board of Directors.